 As it did, I would be aghast, with this surreal phantasm of a definite singularity that manifested unannouncedly.

-It appeared to be the guise of my forefather Diederick Van Halen, the first Van Halen of New Holland.
+It had appeared to be the guise of my forefather Diederick Van Halen, the first Van Halen of New Holland.

 This I recognized from the several paintings I had seen of him previously, and because of the conspicuous clothing he was wearing that denoted the 17th century attire.

-I remained still as a keen observer and waited for a response.
+I had remained still as a keen observer and waited for a response.
 "Are you Diederick Van Halen, my forefather?"

-I queried the ghost.
+I had queried the ghost.